An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators: Methods

 where \( \beta \) is a scalar weight that balances the MSE loss with the DCD loss (set to 1 in our experiments), and the factor \( \frac{1}{2^{(l-i)}} \) assigns greater weight to losses computed at deeper layers.

 This combined loss function enables learning both the overall geometry and the fine-grained spatial photon distribution effectively, leading to improved convergence and reconstruction quality.

 The model was implemented in Python~3.12.2 using PyTorch~2.5.1~\cite{NEURIPS2019_9015} and PyTorch Lightning~2.4.0~\cite{Falcon_PyTorch_Lightning_2019}, and trained on a single NVIDIA H100 GPU with 94~GB of memory.
 The training was conducted over 200 epochs with a batch size or 64 and a maximum input sequence length capped at 1024, as previously specified.
 The optimiser employed was AdamW~\cite{Kingma-2014-adam, loshchilov2019decoupledweightdecayregularization}, with a learning rate initialised at \(2 \times 10^{-4}\), \(\beta_1 = 0.9\), \(\beta_2 = 0.95\), and a weight decay of \(10^{-4}\).
 The learning rate schedule consisted of a single warm-up epoch, followed by cosine annealing over the remaining 199 epochs, decaying smoothly to zero.
 Hyperparameter optimisation was conducted using the Optuna framework, enabling efficient search space exploration through automated sampling and pruning strategies~\cite{optuna_2019}.
 No dropout was applied, as empirical evidence indicated a detrimental effect on the regression of precise continuous values.
 The generalisation capacity typically provided by dropout was instead achieved through the stochastic sampling of photons per event.
 Given the large number of possible photon combinations, the likelihood of the model encountering the same subset of inputs across epochs is negligible.
+All results presented in Sec.~\ref{sec:results-platon-nu-neutrino} were obtained on the held-out test set from a $60\%/10\%/30\%$ train/validation/test split, respectively.